 Classically heel pain is called plantar fasciitus and treatment includes assessment, diagnosis, insoles, Suppletherapist Osteopathy advice, injections if needed.
 If appropriate an x ray may be required to rule out the possibility of other injuries or pathologies.

-One important thing to note is that in children Heel Pain is usually ( exclusions apply) caused not by plantar fasciitus but by a condition known as Severs.
-Also known as osteochondrosis dissecans.
+One important thing to note is that in children Heel Pain is usually ( there are always exceptions but not common) caused not by plantar fasciitus but by a condition known as Severs.
+Better described as osteochondrosis dissecans.

-Evidence shows us that Heel pain of less than 6 months duration is readily treated in 85% of cases with our 5 step heel pain programme.
+Evidence shows us that Heel pain of less than 6 months duration is readily treated in 85% of cases with our Easy Step Heel pain programme.

 Stretch out the Calf muscles ("the Heel Cords") Call 0208 367 9292 for a Supplefeet leaflet!